zack-bitcoin/amoveo-docs/blog_posts/futarchys_failure.md

 P = Probability that we make the less likely choice.
 A number between 0 and 1.
 If the bitcoin community only has a 0.2% chance of increasing the block size, then P=0.002

 L = Liquidity.
 The amount of money defenders have ready to participate in prediction markets.
-In the context of blockchains, L < S * (market cap), because there is no more money on the blockchain for the defenders to buy.
+In the context of blockchains, it is possible that L > S * (market cap), because the defenders could potentially own other investments besides their currency in this blockchain.

 X = amount of money an attacker is willing to lose to manipulate the market.